-Current rice farming practices in South and Southeast Asia produce significant amounts of greenhouse gas (GHG), particularly non-carbon dioxide (CO2) emissions including methane (CH4) and nitrous oxide (N2O).
+Current rice farming practices in South and Southeast Asia produce significant amounts of greenhouse gases (GHG), particularly non-carbon dioxide (CO2) emissions including methane (CH4) and nitrous oxide (N2O).
 These compounds are potent contributors to global GHG emissions that drive climate change-related extreme weather events, including droughts and floods.
 Smallholder rice farmers contributing to these emissions, including those in Vietnam, are particularly vulnerable to climate-related shocks.

 The project is designed to incentivize private sector rice companies to develop, test, and promote the use of improved rice farming technology packages that reduce GHG emissions and increase yields.
 Spurred by the prospect of prizes, companies will develop innovative strategies to market their solutions to as many smallholder rice farmers as possible.
 On average, successful packages will cost less (through reduced fertilizer use) and increase yields, raising incomes.
 Lower GHG emissions serve as a possible market opportunity for participating companies to capitalize on national or global demand for low-carbon agriculture, helping Vietnam reduce emissions across the country.

 All proposed technology packages comprise elements that fall under the following categories, which are the most significant drivers of on-farm GHG emissions for rice.

 Phase I verification employed a combination of direct measurements and modeling of GHG emissions and rice yields for each competitor technology and corresponding baseline.

 The Verifier conducted a baseline survey in early 2017 to define the most common rice cropping practices in Thai Binh.
 These sets of practices serve as the baselines against which to measure a competitor’s GHG emission reductions and rice yields.

 The Verifier set up control plots, one for each competitor, and managed the control plots per baseline management standards.